MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-introduction.md

 ***Applies to: Dynamics 365, Dynamics 365 Customer Insights, Dynamics 365 Customer Service, Dynamics 365 Marketing, Dynamics 365 Sales***

 This article introduces the *prospect to quote* end-to-end business process.
 It outlines how Dynamics 365 products can help organizations manage and optimize their prospect to quote processes.
+This end-to-end business process has the number *85* in the business process catalog.
+Learn more at [About the business process catalog for Dynamics 365 apps](about.md).

 ## Prospect to quote overview